Section 3 of 9

 The driver-side window sits behind the galley; the sliding door window gets the full benefit of having a low bench seat in front of it rather than a tall kitchen cabinet — you can actually see out of it, which sounds obvious but matters a lot when you’re sitting inside.

 Glass is a crappy insulator.
 Single-pane windows — including the CR Laurence glass — are a meaningful heat penalty compared to the insulated walls around them.
-Dual-pane acrylic windows perform significantly better thermally, but they don’t look OEM.
+Dual-pane acrylic windows (like Broad Arrow) perform significantly better thermally, but they don’t look OEM.
 We went OEM-look and accepted the heat trade.

 We skipped all windows in the bed area — no rear door glass, nothing behind the sliding door — partly for warmth, partly because we’d heard many people with rear-door glass just leave the shades permanently down anyway.
 We still think that was right, but we’d probably add a couple of small sliding windows back there for airflow and visibility.
 And for van 2 we might reconsider the big OEM-look windows entirely and go with proper dual-pane acrylic — the thermal performance difference is real, and most good quality windows have built in bug screens and blackout shades.